-4.1 Are there any significant restrictions which may impact the timing and value of enforcement, such as (a) a requirement for a public auction or the availability of court blocking procedures to other creditors/the company (or its trustee in bankruptcy/ liquidator), or (b) (in respect of regulated assets) regulatory consents?
+4.1 Are there any significant restrictions which may impact the timing and value of enforcement, such as (a) a requirement for a public auction or the availability of court blocking procedures to other creditors/the company (or its trustee in bankruptcy/liquidator), or (b) (in respect of regulated assets) regulatory consents?

 The enforcement of mortgages consists of a sale of the relevant assets through court proceedings.
 The sale of pledged assets may be made through court or out-of-court proceedings.

-Alternatively, financial pledges may also be enforced by appropriation of the relevant assets.
-Appropriation or foreclosure of the asset is generally not available to mortgagees or to pledgees other than in the case of financial pledges.
+Appropriation or foreclosure of the asset is generally not available to the beneficiaries of mortgages or pledges other than in the case of financial pledges or pledges granted by a business entity or person in security of a commercial obligation.